Table of Contents

 Availability of new features on a Website

-Your favorite sites may hide new features if running with a previous version of the cache.
-Here, you need to clear your browser cache and ask for the latest information from the server.
+If your favorite sites run with a previous version of the cache, they may hide new features.
+To fix this, you must clear your browser cache and ask the server for the latest information.

 How to clear Browsing Cache?